-In the Classification Survey during Construction, hydrostatic and watertight tests are to be carried out in accordance with Pt 3, Ch 1, 209. of Rules for the Classification of Steel Ship.
+In the Classification Survey during Construction, hydrostatic and watertight tests are to be carried out in accordance with Pt 1, Annex-16 Procedures for Testing Tanks and Tight Boundaries.

 407. Inner bow doors

 1. Where ro-ro craft are fitted with a bow loading openings, an inner bow door is to be fitted abaft such openings, to restrict the extent of flooding in the event of failure of the outer closure.
 This inner bow door, where fitted, is to be: